DominikBuchner/apscale/README.md

 ### Further dependencies - cutadapt

-Apscale also calls cutadapt with some modules.
+Apscale also calls cutadapt with the primer trimming module.
 Cutadapt should be downloaded and installed automatically with the Apscale installation.
 To check this, type:

 `cutadapt --version`

 and it should return the version number, for example:

-`3.5`
+`4.1`

 ## How to use